 The Moon is shown in a bizarre or altered way - either because of actual physical changes, or simple Artistic License.
 Subtrope of Weird Moon, related to The Man in the Moon, Deface of the Moon and Bad Moon Rising.
-If the moon is different because you're looking at an Alien Sky, you're in the wrong trope.

 - In Cowboy Bebop a third of the Moon has blown up into a giant Asteroid Thicket ring around the Earth, essentially leaving it as physically crescent.